brianspiering/quotes_from_others/README.md

 "Plan in decades.
 Think in years.
 Work in months.
 Live in days."
 — Nic Haralambous

-“If it is important, do it every day.
-If it’s not important, don’t do it at all.”
+"If it is important, do it every day.
+If it isn’t, don’t do it at all."
-— Dan John from _Never Let Go: A Philosophy of Lifting, Living and Learning_
+— Dan Gable

 “If you haven't built the foundation, don't paint the ceiling.”
 — Dan John